saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 ## `artifacts`

-__Description__: Allows you to define configuration relative to artifacts.
+__Description__: Specifies how to manage test artifacts, such as logs, videos, and screenshots.

 __Type__: *object*